sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/contribution.md

 ## Areas for Contribution

-The current release of the Intel® Edge Microvisor Toolkit Standalone Node supports the creation of bootable USB drives on Linux-based operating systems.
+The current release of the Edge Microvisor Toolkit Standalone Node supports the creation of bootable USB drives on Linux-based operating systems.
 This capability opens up several avenues for contribution:

-USB-Based Provisioning: Improve and optimize the process for creating bootable USB drives and develop tools and scripts that streamline the provisioning of the Standalone Node
+- **USB-Based Provisioning:** Improve and optimize the process for creating bootable USB drives and develop tools and scripts that streamline the provisioning of the Standalone Node.

-Feature Development: Innovate by adding new features or enhancing existing microvisor image to support more complex use cases.
-Kubernetes RKE2 clusters along with cluster extensions to enhance scalability, manageability, and orchestration capabilities
+- **Feature Development:** Innovate by adding new features or enhancing existing microvisor image to support more complex use cases.
+Kubernetes RKE2 clusters along with cluster extensions to enhance scalability, manageability, and orchestration capabilities.

-Empowerment for Enterprise Customers and Developers:
-Provides the tools and infrastructure needed to explore and implement Edge AI solutions, empowering users to leverage Intel's architecture for advanced edge computing applications.
+- **Empowerment for Enterprise Customers and Developers:** Provides the tools and infrastructure needed to explore and implement Edge AI solutions, empowering users to leverage Intel's architecture for advanced edge computing applications.

 ## New Features